sdm4fzi/prodsys/docs/Tutorials/tutorial_2_analyzing_simulation_results.md

 In the following tutorial, we will explore the analysis capabilities of `prodsys` for examining simulation results.
 In `prodsys`, every single of a simulation run get's tracked and logged, thus allowing to review the complete event log of a simulation run, as in the real world.
 Similarly, all KPIs can be calculated in the post processing.
 This allows for a very flexible analysis of the simulation results. `prodsys` allready provides many utility functions for calculating KPIs and plotting the results.
 In this tutorial, we will explore some of them.

-For this example, we will use another production system which we will load from a json-file, which can be found in the examples folder of [prodsys' github page](https://github.com/sdm4fzi/prodsys).
+For this example, we will use another production system which we will load from a json-file (example_configuration.json), which can be found in the examples folder of [prodsys' github page](https://github.com/sdm4fzi/prodsys/tree/main/examples/tutorials).
 Download it and store it in the same folder as this notebook.
 Load the configuration and run a simulation with the following commands:

 ```python
 import prodsys